kajona/kajonacms/README.md

  installer.php
  xml.php
 ```

+_!!!
+Have a look at the end of the results: If you see some red lines (composer messages) the setupproject could NOT run the composer commands successfully!
+Please run the commands manually from the command line or a terminal window._

 Done!
 All you have to do is to fire up your browser, opening the file ```kajona/installer.php``` and the installer will guide you through the process.
 Whenever you make changes to s.th. below /core, don't forget to create a pull-request with all those changes - and be sure to earn the glory!